Can I include external documents for electronic signature?

 What can I do if I made a mistake in the report I sent and would like to cancel the request for electronic signatures?

 In the Signature Tracking screen, find the request that you want to cancel, then click on the action icon on the right and select Cancel Request.

 Once this is done, it cancels all outstanding signing activities.
 Recipients who have not yet signed can no longer view or sign the document (the link in the email is deactivated).
 Recipients who have either finished signing or whose turn it is to sign receive an email telling them that the request is cancelled.
 Note: you can add a reason for the cancellation for inclusion in the email notification.

-How can I get the audit trail for the digitally signed document?
+How can I get the audit trail for the electronically signed document?

 Every document signed via DocuSign comes with a Certificate of Completion that provides proof of the signing process for all parties to the transaction.
 This certificate includes an audit trail illustrating: who signed, timestamps detailing when and where each person signed, and the completed document itself.

 You can download the signed documents and Certificate of Completion via the Signature Tracking screens in Class.
 The recipients will be able to download this when they access the completed document via the email notification sent by DocuSign.

 When to use resend?